dkacha/jquery.matchMedia.js/README.md

     });
 ```

-For inspiration, thank you: Jan Semilský and <a href="https://github.com/Jahoda">Bohumil Jahoda</a>.
+For inspiration I thank Jan Semilský and <a href="https://github.com/Jahoda">Bohumil Jahoda</a>.